apes-suite/aotus/README.rst

 There is an example program built, called aotus_sample, which you will find in the *build* directory.
-It can be used with the provided *config.lua* in the *test* directory, where also the source of this small program is found.
+It can be used with the provided *config.lua* in the *sample* directory, where also the source of this small program is found.

 Related Projects